 Here I will explore the business model of China’s different answers to Airbnb:

-One local company have stood out from the crowd, Tujia.com (途家）, China’s largest vacation rental website was founded in 2011.
+One local company has stood out from the crowd, Tujia.com (途家）, China’s largest vacation rental website was founded in 2011.
 In less than five years it has grown from an unknown to a digital giant– one of an elite group of tech start-ups whose market valuation surpasses the $1 billion mark.

 “We managed all the properties ourselves from the beginning,” she said, speaking on the sidelines of the “Most Powerful Women International Summit” hosted by Fortune magazine in Hong Kong.

 This is all set amidst the growth of Chinese international travel across the globe.
-Customers are demanding new and different experiences as the country opens-up culturally like never before in its tumultuous history.
+Customers are demanding new and different experiences as the country opens up culturally like never before in its tumultuous history.
 Last August, Tujia raised $300 million in its latest funding round, led by Singapore’s top property developer and early investor in China, Capitaland, and its fully owned serviced apartment unit, Ascott Limited.
 Together the pair invested $50 million.
 Ctrip, Tujia’s single largest investor since its founding, and newcomer All-Stars Investment have also joined the funding.

-The heart of home sharing services is trust, this is harder to build in China’s mad, headlong rush into the jungle of capitalism.
-This partly explains the concepts gradual rise rather than the meteoric rise of Airbnb, it had to be tailored and adapted for the Chinese market.
+The heart of home-sharing services is trust, this is harder to build in China’s mad, headlong rush into the jungle of capitalism.
+This partly explains the concept’s gradual rise rather than the meteoric rise of Airbnb, it had to be tailored and adapted for the Chinese market.